- Everett Public Schools

 What is WCAS?

-The WCAS is an online assessment in science that was administered for the first time in spring 2018.
+The WCAS is an online science assessment that was administered for the first time in spring 2018.
 It fulfills the federal requirement (ESSA) that students be tested in science once at each level: elementary, middle, and high school.

 Who takes WCAS?